top of page

 For Dads

 To the fathers — your role is not secondary.
 It’s sacred too.
-Children need your voice, your guidance, your gentleness, your consistency.
+Children need your voice, your guidance, your gentleness, and your consistency.

 Co-parenting means showing up — not just with money or gifts, but with time, patience, and emotional presence.
-It means respecting the mother of your child even when you disagree, because your child is watching how you treat her.
+It means respecting the mother of your child even when you disagree because your child is watching how you treat her.

 A strong father doesn’t compete with the mother — he collaborates.
 He protects the peace, not his pride.